 Cocoa, Coffee, Mocha or just brown.
-This colour shade is very popular in autumn, capturing the natural, earthy landscape and incorporating in floral designs.
+This shade is very popular in autumn, capturing the natural, earthy landscape and incorporating in floral designs.

 When you think of earthy tones, russet or mocha hues, you think of autumn.
-Brown is a seasonal colour and revolves around the season of autumn.
+Brown is certainly a seasonal colour and revolves around the season of autumn.
 Beautiful seasonal varieties that are best combined with bright, colourful hues.

 There are more brown flower varieties than you might think!
 Take a look below to find some interesting varieties to use this autumn